Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Empirical Study

 We compare DBN-RL against Deep Deterministic Policy Gradient (DDPG), a state-of-the-art model-free RL algorithm designed for continuous control \citep{lillicrap2015continuous}, as well as with a ``human'' policy inferred from the 8 real experiments (see Figure \ref{fig:ODE-fitness}).
 Although we are not given an exact policy used by human experts (and it is unlikely that they follow any explicit policy in practice), their observed actions are based on their domain knowledge and so the inferred policy may be quite competitive in some situations.

-{DDPG attempts to learn the value of a policy and simultaneously improve it.
-The value of a policy is modeled using a deep network with a multi-layer feed-forward architecture which evaluates each state-action pair.
-Specifically, the network contains a 7-dimensional state input layer, $\pmb{s}=(X_f,C,L,S,N,V,t)$, followed by a dense layer with 64 neurons.
-Time is added as an extra dimension into the state because DDPG was designed to find stationary policies.
+DDPG attempts to learn the value of a policy and simultaneously improve it.
+The value of a policy is modeled using a deep network with a multi-layer feed-forward architecture which evaluates each state-action pair. {Because the DDPG method was designed to find stationary policies, the time $t$ has to be added as an extra dimension into the state variable.} The deep network contains a 7-dimensional state input layer followed by a dense layer with 64 neurons.
 The 64-dimensional dense layer is concatenated with an (1-dimensional) action input layer and then followed by a 8-dimensional dense layer; the output layer is 1-dimensional with a linear activation function.
-The policy improvement step uses another, two-layer neural network with the state input followed by an 8-dimensional intermediate layer and a 1-dimensional action output layer with a ``tanh" activation function. }
+The policy improvement step uses another, two-layer neural network with the state input followed by an 8-dimensional intermediate layer and a 1-dimensional action output layer with a ``tanh" activation function.

 Table \ref{table: policy comparison} reports the total expected reward, as well as the final citrate titer production (amount of product harvested at the end of $140$ hours) obtained by each policy.
 A total of 30 macroreplications was conducted.
 We see that, under the smallest sample size $R=8$, the human policy achieves the best performance, as might be expected from domain experts.
 However, with only a few additional samples from the simulator (i.e., $R=15$), DBN-RL can improve on the human policy, with additional improvement as $R$ increases.